 Even patients with co-occurring disorders such as depression and anxiety are able to show improvement when they are taught to develop more acceptance for their emotions.
 Patients that are able to tolerate their emotions rely less on poor coping mechanisms that backfire and cause more problems for them in the end.

 While borderline personality disorder may have its challenges, it is by no means mental health issue that is too difficult to treat.
 It is important to reduce the stigma surrounding BPD by increasing understanding and looking at hard facts rather than stereotypes or hearsay.

-The reality is that people with borderline personality disorder can reduce their symptoms and improve their lives with professional treatment by a psychiatrist who is open and honest with them about their diagnosis and does not hold any stigma about their disorder.
-People with borderline personality disorder can go on to live stable, fulfilling lives and be functional members of their communities.
+The reality is that people with a borderline personality disorder can reduce their symptoms and improve their lives with professional treatment by a psychiatrist who is open and honest with them about their diagnosis and does not hold any stigma about their disorder.
+People with a borderline personality disorder can go on to live stable, fulfilling lives, and be functional members of their communities.